macar-x/cashlenx-server/README.md

 # CashLenX Server

-Go backend providing a CLI and REST API for personal finance management.
+Go backend providing a CLI and REST API for daily expense tracking.
+Users can record income/expense cash flows with amount, category, date, and an optional remark.
+The server is designed for both self-hosted and cloud deployments and integrates with an external web UI.

 ## Features
-- Track income and expenses
+- Income/expense tracking with amount, category, date, remark
 - Category-based organization
 - Date range queries and summaries
-- Excel import/export
-- MongoDB and MySQL support
+- Import/export for backup and migration (Excel; CSV planned)
+- Pluggable storage via abstract persistence interface (MongoDB, MySQL)
 - Structured logging and validation
+- CLI tooling (Cobra) and REST API (Gorilla Mux)
+- Docker Compose for local/self-hosted setups

+## Planned
+- User management with per-user data isolation
+- OIDC authentication with local user records
+- Statistics endpoints for insights and reporting
+- OpenAPI specification and generated docs
+- Pagination/filtering across listing endpoints

 ## Project Structure
 ```